SCDerox/simple-directory-to-s3-backup/README.md

 # Simple directory to S3
 ## Features
 * This system will backup folders and upload them to your s3 bucket
-* Every backup is encrypted using [cryptify](https://www.npmjs.com/package/cryptify)
+* Every backup is encrypted using the ZIP encryption algorithm
 * Backups can automatically done every hour
 * Backups can automatically be deleted from your S3-Bucket every x days